elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/function-object.md

 <CloseAllAnswers />

-### In JavaScript, what type is a function?
+### In JavaScript, what type of data type is a function?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> All functions in JavaScript are objects.
-The concept of functions as callable "action objects" is an excellent approach to thinking about them.
-We can not only invoke them but also treat them as objects.
-The add/remove properties, pass by reference, and other implementations.
+  <div><strong>Interview Response:</strong> In JavaScript, every function is considered an object.
+It is beneficial to view functions as "action objects" that can be called upon.
+Not only do they have the capability to be invoked, but they can also be manipulated like objects.
+This includes adding or removing properties, passing by reference, and incorporating them into various other operations.
 </div>
   </div>
 </details>